LuanEdCosta/my-first-aframe-app/README.md

 ## Steps to Create a New A-Frame Project

-- npx angle initscene MyAwesomeProject
+- npx angle initScene MyAwesomeProject
 - yarn install or npm i